epoberezkin/tutsplus-json-schema/README.md

 # Tutsplus "Validating Data with JSON-schema"

-These repository contains examples and tasks from the tutorial.
+These repository contains examples and tasks (with answers) from the tutorial.

 [Tutorial part 1](http://code.tutsplus.com/tutorials/validating-data-with-json-schema-part-1--cms-25343) (published on Feb 3, 2016)